Vera Menchik: Family

+Work

 Menchik earned a living primarily through chess-related positions.
 Although she was not a full-time professional player, she supplemented the limited prize money she earned in competition by giving chess lessons, serving as a chess editor for different journals, and serving as a host at different chess clubs.
 She also earned money by giving simultaneous exhibitions.
 Menchik was an editor for the Social Chess journal with William Winter and later served as the opening columnist and games editor for Chess magazine during the Second World War.
 Also during the war, Menchik became the director of the British National Chess Centre in London in September 1939.
 She held the position for about a year until the building was destroyed by a fire when the German Luftwaffe bombed London during The Blitz early in the Second World War.
 After this bombing, Menchik joined the West London Chess Club.
 When chess lessons became less popular during the war, another way Menchik earned money was by giving lessons in the card game bridge.

+Character

 Menchik was generally well-liked for her personable character and her interest in other people.
 Her popularity was one of the reasons she regularly received invitations to tournaments.
 Menchik, like most other players of IM-strength, did not aim to be fully dedicated on chess compared to the majority of the world's top players and those of GM-strength.
 The two strongest events of Menchik's career in Carlsbad and Moscow were both located in the two other countries where she had ties.
 At these tournaments, Menchik took the opportunity to visit her father at the former and visited various attractions in the city at the latter, factors that may have contributed to her last-place finishes at these events.
 Some of Menchik's other recreational interests were seeing plays and films, playing tennis, and modelling clay.